kongaskristjan/fire-hpp/README.md

 # Fire for C++

 Fire for C++, inspired by [python-fire](https://github.com/google/python-fire), is a library that creates a command line interface from a function signature.
-Here's the whole program for adding two numbers in command line:
+Here's the whole program for adding two numbers with command line:
  ```
 #include <iostream>
 #include <fire.hpp>